2023 Bertha

 Host Organization: Greenpeace Magazin

 Marius Münstermann is a freelance journalist with a focus on agriculture, extractive industries, supply chains and environmental crime.
-His investigations have revealed illegal waste exports, questionable large-scale agrobusiness investments, illegal logging, illegal fisheries, child labour in illegal mining and other grievances.
-His text, photos, videos and multimedia web documentaries are published in German and international print, TV and online media.
+His investigations have exposed illegal waste exports, questionable agrobusiness investments, illegal logging and fisheries as well as child labour in mining.
+His texts, photos, videos and multimedia web documentaries are published in print, TV and online.

-His Bertha Challenge project will focus on soil.
-Healthy soils are the foundation of our food systems, providing clean water and habitats for biodiversity while potentially storing huge amounts of carbon dioxide.
-As the European Union has announced its 2030 Soil Strategy as well as a new Soil Health Law to be introduced in 2023, Marius will investigate the political framework as well as the investment and lobbying strategies of major agribusiness corporations with regards to soil.
+Marius' Bertha Challenge project focused on the impact that the industrialized farming system has on our soils.
+Healthy soils are the foundation of our food systems, providing clean water and biodiverse habitats while potentially storing vast amounts of greenhouse gasses.
+However, two thirds of all European soils are considered degraded.
+Against the background of the European Union's 2030 Soil Strategy and the bloc's new Soil Monitoring Law, Marius investigated the political frameworks as well as the investment, research and lobbying strategies of major European agribusiness corporations.

 Ian Yee